Edmund Phelps: Research in 1960s and 1970s

-In 1966, Phelps left Yale and moved to the University of Pennsylvania to take up a tenured position as a professor of economics.
-At Penn, Phelps's research focused mainly on the link between employment, wage setting and inflation, leading to his influential 1968 paper "Money-Wage Dynamics and Labor Market Equilibrium" and others.
+In his next and more influential 1968 paper "Money-Wage Dynamics and Labor Market Equilibrium" Phelps laid out his framework..
+In Phelps's model, since there may be involuntary unemployment even at the natural rate, a full catch-up for money wages in response to price increases may not hold.
+Money wage dynamics are largely driven by the decisions of firms.

 The research contributed important insights in the microeconomics of the Phillips curve, including the role of expectations (in the form of adaptive expectations) and imperfect information in the setting of wages and prices.
 It also introduced the concept of the natural rate of unemployment and argued that labor market equilibrium is independent of the rate of inflation and so there is no long-run tradeoff between unemployment and inflation.
 That, if accurate, would have the crucial implication that the Keynesian policy of demand management has only transitory effects and so cannot be used to control the long-term rate of unemployment in the economy.
 In January 1969, Phelps organized a conference at Penn in support of the research on the microfoundations of inflation and employment determination.
 The conference papers were published the next year in a book that had a strong and lasting influence; it became known as the "Phelps volume".
 Along with his research on the Phillips curve, Phelps also collaborated with other economists on research regarding economic growth, the effects of monetary and fiscal policy, and optimal population growth.

 In the following years, an element in Phelps's foundations came under heavy criticism with the introduction of John Muth's rational expectations, which was popularized by future Nobel prize winner Robert Lucas, Jr. Phelps, with Calvo and John Taylor, started a program to rebuild Keynesian economics with rational expectations by employing sticky wages and prices.
 They did so by explicitly incorporating in models the fact that wage contracts are set in advance for multiple periods, an idea originating from Phelps's 1968 paper.
-This research lead to a paper published with Taylor in 1977, proving that staggered wage setting gives monetary policy a role in stabilizing economic fluctuations.
+This research led to a paper published with Taylor in 1977, proving that staggered wage setting gives monetary policy a role in stabilizing economic fluctuations.
 The use of staggered wage and price setting, further developed by Calvo in a 1983 paper, became a cornerstone of New Keynesian economics.
 During the 1970s, Phelps and Calvo also collaborated on research on optimal contracts under asymmetric information.

 Phelps spent 1969–70 at the Center for Advanced Study in Behavioral Science at Stanford University.
-Discussions with fellow Nobel prize winners Amartya Sen and Kenneth Arrow and especially the influence of the philosophy of John Rawls, whom he met during the year at the center, led Phelps to undertake some research outside macroeconomics.
+Discussions with fellow futire Nobel prize winners Amartya Sen and Kenneth Arrow and especially the influence of the philosophy of John Rawls, whom he met during the year at the center, led Phelps to undertake some research outside macroeconomics.
 As a result, in 1972, he published seminal research in the new field that he named statistical discrimination.
 He also published research on economic justice, applying ideas from Rawls's A Theory of Justice.